Updated: Jun 6

-Utilize response prompts.
+Use response prompts.
 Response prompts can take the form of multiple-choice, true/false, check box answers, polls, or short answer responses.
-Our favorite was the shout-out option where you can have students create a word cloud and the most popular words appear in larger font size.
-We did this type of activity with the prompt, "What does engaging students in class look like?"
+Our favorite was the shout-out option, where you can have students create a word cloud and the most popular words appear in larger font sizes.
+We did this activity with the prompt, "What does engaging students in class look like?"
 Students responded with one-word answers, but they could put up to three different responses.
 Students could then call out a few words to share in the large group.

 Create a game!
 Students loved the monster quiz game.
 They worked in groups to answer multiple-choice and true and false questions.
-As they got answers correct, their monster avatar would burst out of its egg.
-It was a lot of fun to see them answer questions and work together.
+Their monster avatar would burst out of its egg as they got the answers correct.
+It was fun to see them answer questions and work together.
 Several other activities are available, such as a game show, matching label reveals, and sorting activities.

 Encourage reflection.
 Our preference is a six-word summary or a one-minute essay.
-Students can type, draw, and insert images related to the topic at hand.
-This is a great way to see what they know about a topic
+Students can type, draw, and insert images related to the topic.
+This activity is a great way to see what they know about a topic.

-Provide students with a code so they can join the class once you have created an activity.
+Provide students with a code to join the class once they have created an activity.
 Once you've selected a mode, you can start the lesson with your students.
-Now you can teach students through an engaging lesson, whether they are attending in person or remotely.
+You can teach students through an engaging lesson, whether in person or remotely.

 But what about the data?
-Admittedly, the data is a little sparse.
-To collect how students responded to a particular question, there are options for some response types to download an Excel sheet.
-Otherwise, you can click on specific student responses and see what they submitted.
+Collecting information is easy by downloading an Excel sheet.
+You can click on specific student responses and see what they submitted.

 Create content that engages students in large groups, small groups, and individual instruction.
 There are so many ways to support your learners.
 Try it!
 Sign up for a free Lumio account here.